-Tied to the use of the Scientific Method, this dynamic course has been developed over the last five years by the CCFAIA, in cooperation with the UNT Forensic Anthropology Lab, and Sam Houston State University.
+Tied to the use of the Scientific Method, this dynamic course has been developed over the last five years by the CCFAIA, in cooperation with the UNT Forensic Anthropology Lab.
 Hugely successful throughout Texas and beyond, we have delivered this training to well over 300 students in the first five years!

 Unique course offering hands-on investigation techniques utilizing live-burn training aids used in as many as ten scenarios.
 Participants will gain considerable knowledge of how to approach a multiple-death fire scene.